 Through the hostile landscape of the Texas–Mexico border wanders the Kid, a fourteen year-old Tennessean who is quickly swept up in the relentless tide of blood.

 A group known as the Glanton gang hunt Indigenous Americans, collecting scalps as their bloody trophies.
 At the centre of this violence stands Judge Holden: a massive, hairless man, mysterious if not supernatural, erudite and cold-blooded.
 He is singularly extreme in his sadistic violence.

 But the apparent chaos is not without order – the Glanton gang, too, are stalked as prey.

-Since its first publication in 1985, Blood Meridian has been read as both a brilliant subversion of the Western novel and a blazing example of that form.
-Powerful, mesmerizing and savagely beautiful, it is established as one of the most important works in American fiction of the last century.
+Read as both a brilliant subversion of the Western novel and a blazing example of that form, it is a powerful, mesmerizing and savagely beautiful novel – and one of the most important works in American fiction of the last century.